 a2enconf apache2 enable a conf file a2disconf apache2 disable a conf file a2enmod apache2 enable a module a2dismod apache2 disable a module a2ensite apache2 enable a site a2dissite apache2 disable a siteThe enablers simply create links from the "*-available/" directory to the corresponding "*-enabled/" directory.
 The disablers remove these links.

 Apache service, error log, config testThe Apache service is one which needs to be "reset" often because of configuration changes.
-Control the Apache server is done as a SysV service:
+Control the Apache server is done as a SysV service which is based on the systemctl command.

 /var/log/apache2/error_logThis error log file is readable by you, a system admin, without invoking sudo.
 Often a useful thing to do is to "follow the tail" of this file as messages are generated with using the "tail -f" command: